-Like central systems, mini splits have two main components: an outdoor compressor/condenser, and an indoor air-handling unit.
+Like central systems, mini-splits have two main components: an outdoor compressor/condenser, and an indoor air-handling unit.
 A conduit, which houses the power cable, refrigerant tubing, suction tubing, and a condensate drain, links the outdoor and indoor units.

-Ductless mini split systems are also often easier to install than other types of space conditioning systems.
+Ductless mini-split systems are also often easier to install than other types of air conditioning systems.
 For example, the hook-up between the outdoor and indoor units generally requires only a three-inch (~8 centimeter [cm]) hole through a wall for the conduit.
 Also, most manufacturers of this type of system can provide a variety of lengths of connecting conduits.
 So, if necessary, you can locate the outdoor unit as far away as 50 feet (~15 meters [m]) from the indoor evaporator.
 This makes it possible to cool rooms on the front side of a building house with the compressor in a more advantageous or inconspicuous place on the outside of the building.

-The primary disadvantage of mini splits is their cost.
+The primary disadvantage of mini-splits is their cost.
 Such systems cost about $1,500 to $2,000 per ton (12,000 Btu per hour) of cooling capacity.
 This is about 30% more than central systems (not including ductwork) and may cost twice as much as window units of similar capacity.

 The installer must also correctly size each indoor unit and judge the best location for its installation.
 Oversized or incorrectly located air-handlers often result in short-cycling, which wastes energy and does not provide proper temperature or humidity control.
 Too large a system is also more expensive to buy and operate.